simondotm/ym2149f/README.md

 SN Tone Frequency range from 122.189638319Hz to 125000.0Hz SN Bass/PN Frequency range from 8.14597588791Hz to 8333.33333333Hz
 ```
-As we can see, the YM chip has slightly better dynamic range that the SN chip in the low end, which is why using the periodic noise generator on the SN chip allows us to 'simulate' that missing frequency range as best we can.
+As we can see, the YM chip has a wider dynamic range than the SN chip in the low end.

-Periodic noise on the BBC Micro however is a basket case in it's own right.
-See [here for more info](https://gist.github.com/simondotm/84a08066469866d7f2e6aad875e598be) on that if you are interested.

-### Conversion Process
+## Conversion Process

 What this all means is that it is reasonably easy to 'map' data for YM registers to data for SN registers, and recreate 'more-or-less' the same output.